 Internal Revenue Code (IRC) § 7803(c)(2)(B)(ii)(III) requires the National Taxpayer Advocate to prepare an Annual Report to Congress that contains a summary of at least 20 of the most serious problems encountered by taxpayers each year.
-For 2016, the National Taxpayer Advocate has identified, analyzed, and offered recommendations to assist the IRS and Congress in resolving 20 such problems.
-This year's report also includes a special focus on the IRS's Future State and the National Taxpayer Advocate's vision for a taxpayer-centric 21st century tax administration.
+For 2017, the National Taxpayer Advocate has identified, analyzed, and offered recommendations to assist the IRS and Congress in resolving 21 such problems.